22-jsn/textanalysis/README.md

 - Bing:Classifies each word as either *positive* or *negative*
 - NRC:Tags words with emotions such as *anger*, *trust*, *joy*, *fear*, etc.

-The analysis showed that consumer narratives skew highly **negative**, confirming the dissatisfaction most consumers feel when filing complaints.
+The analysis showed that consumer narratives skew highly negative, confirming the dissatisfaction most consumers feel when filing complaints.